-What Happens If The Person Who Injured Me Declares Bankruptcy?
+What Happens If The Person Who Injured Me Files Bankruptcy?

 Our lawyers have had several cases where the business we are suing files for bankruptcy.
 What happens to the case?
 When a person or business declares bankruptcy, all pending claims and lawsuits against them are automatically stopped.
-However, in an accident injury case, if the person or business being sued had insurance for the claim, such as automobile insurance or defective product insurance, the claim can continue (the “stay” can be lifted) if the injured person agrees to limit his or her claim to the amount of available insurance coverage.
+However, in an accident injury case, if the person or business being sued had insurance for the claim, such as automobile insurance or defective product insurance, the claim can continue (the “stay” can be lifted.)
+To do this, the injured person has to limit his or her claim to the amount of available insurance coverage.
 Our accident injury attorneys have had to deal with this situation a number of times.

 One exception to these discharge rules is that the Bankruptcy Code bars the discharge of any eventual judgment that involves the commission of “willful and malicious” act or is because of drunk driving under 11 U.S.C. § 523(a)(6).
 But the injured person has the burden of proof in bankruptcy court that the offender’s conduct satisfied the statutory requirement.

 Another exception is that if restitution is ordered, it is entered as a civil judgment against the defendant and in the victim’s favor and is not dischargable in bankruptcy.
 MS § 611A.04, subd.
 3.